Ares-Developers/Ares-docs/new/weapons/ivanbombs.rst

 the following flags in order to customize that bomb:

 :tagdef:`[Weapon]IvanBomb.Delay=integer`
-  The number of frames that will elapse before the bomb detonates automatically.
+  The number of frames that will elapse before a time bomb detonates automatically.
 Defaults to :tag:`[CombatDamage]IvanTimedDelay`.
-:tagdef:`[Weapon]IvanBomb.Warhead=WarheadType`
+:tagdef:`[Weapon]IvanBomb.Warhead=Warhead`
   The warhead that will be used when the bomb detonates.
 Defaults to :tag:`[CombatDamage]IvanWarhead`.
 :tagdef:`[Weapon]IvanBomb.Damage=integer`